 Become a Peace Scholar!

 Established in 2011, the Peace Scholars Program is designed to deepen understanding of central issues and theories of dialogue, peace-building, conflict, and war.
-Annually, two students from each of the six Lutheran participating colleges and universities form a group of collaborative scholars.
+Two students from each of five Lutheran participating colleges and universities form a group of collaborative scholars.

-After being suspended due to COVID-19, the Peace Scholars Program has returned for 23-24 with travel to Norway in summer 2023.
 Open to sophomores, juniors, and seniors that are returning for a PLUS year.
-Applicants must be returning to PLU as students in Fall of 2023.
+Applicants must be returning to PLU as students in Fall of 2024.

 The fully funded program includes:

-- Study in Norway for seven weeks: study includes a week-long intensive dialogue training, a peace seminar, and additional class at the Oslo International Summer School.
+1. Study in Norway for seven weeks in the summer: study includes a week-long intensive dialogue training, a peace seminar, and Oslo International Summer School with an additional class.

-- Possible participation in a U.S. program component for a long weekend, virtually or in-person, with other Peace Scholars.
+3. Possible participation in a U.S. program component for a weekend, virtually or in-person, with other Peace Scholars.

-In Norway, students begin their study at the Nansen Center for Peace and Dialogue in Lillehammer.
+In Norway, students begin their study at a student cabin for intensive dialogue training.
 There they engage in structured dialogue sessions with students from the Balkans/Caucasus regions, Middle East, and South America.

 Peace Scholar Studies